 Final Considerations

 Although I think adding milk and sugar to my excellent coffee is insanity, I try to be a good host.
-I will provide half & half and sugar.
+I will provide half-and-half and sugar.
 Assuming your guests are of legal drinking age, having a bottle of Baileys Irish Cream will be appreciated.